 Aside from the ladders and cables, you do have to climb 1000+ meters, which is a challenge in itself so definitely gear up for an adventure!
 The views of the glacier that are within touching distance throughout the trail make it all worth it!

-The distance from Pfinstegg to Baregg Hut is just 2.75km.
-However, the next day the hike to Schreckhorn and return to Baregg Hut is 11.8 kilometers and then the 2.75km return to Pfinstegg.
+The distance from Pfingstegg to Baregg Hut is just 2.75km.
+However, the next day the hike to Schreckhorn and return to Baregg Hut is 11.8 kilometers and then the 2.75km return to Pfingstegg.
 So all up for this expedition it is 17.3km.

 Want more details and photos?
 View the full blog post here: BAREGG HUT HIKE WITH OVERNIGHT STAY & HIKE TO SCHRECKHORN HUT